aws-solutions-library-samples/guidance-for-game-analytics-pipeline-on-aws/docs/insights/deploying-insights.md

 ### Deploying the Bootstrap module

-Navigate to the bootstrap module at `/samples/quicksuite-bootstrap`
+Navigate to the bootstrap module at `/samples/quicksuite-bootstrap` using the CLI.

 Initiate the Terraform module by running `terraform init`.